 What are borderline personality disorder complications?

-The presence of BPD can often worsen the course of another mental condition with which it occurs.
+The presence of BPD often worsens the course of another mental condition with which it occurs.
 For example, it tends to change the symptoms of posttraumatic stress disorder and to worsen depression.

 Although most individuals with a mental disorder do not engage in violent behavior, those who suffer from BPD have a somewhat increased risk for such behaviors.
-That risk is also increased for individuals who suffer from antisocial personality disorder, have previous history of violent behavior, frequent use of sedative medications, or experience several changes in their psychiatric medications in general.
+That risk is also increased for individuals who suffer from narcissism, antisocial personality disorder, have a history of previously engaging in violent behavior, frequent use of sedative medications, or experience several changes in their psychiatric medications in general.

 Complications of BPD also often involve families of the person with the disorder.
 For example, a parent with BPD is vulnerable to having depressive symptoms in their children.